 German researchers studied the effects of THC on 30 ADHD patients and found that cannabis helped improve concentration and sleep while reducing impulsivity among all 30 subjects.

 A 2016 qualitative analysis of 401 online posts on ADHD forums found that 25% of entries indicated that cannabis provided therapeutic relief, while 8% said it was harmful.
-While the study did not form any clinical recommendations or statistical findings, it aimed to “shape ADHD patient and caregiver perceptions, and influence cannabis use and clinical care.”
+While the study did not form any clinical recommendations or statistical findings, it “could shape ADHD patient and caregiver perceptions, and influence cannabis use and clinical care.”

 A 2017 study out of Europe tested the cognitive performance of a 1:1 CBD/THC medicine on 30 adult ADHD patients.
 Researchers observed a “nominally significant improvement in hyperactivity/impulsivity and cognitive measure of inhibition,” though the results did not meet a statistically significant threshold.